kevinrodbe/library/content/03-content-negotiation.md

 end
 ```

-**ACCEPT** -> "here is the mime type that I can understand."
-**CONTENT_TYPE** -> "here is the content type of the body I'm sending you."

-If you need to POST a custom Mime Type, then you need to tell Rails how to parse its content:
+If you need to POST a custom Mime Type, then you need to tell Rails how to parse its content: (TODO: elaborate more on this.)

 > From Nate: It's actually somewhat uncommon that you'd have someone POSTing a custom format into your app.